LiaScript/docs/README.md

 ### `Funnel`

     --{{0}}--
-Funnel is a similar representation as PieChart, but it is not set automatically.
+The Funnel is a similar representation to the PieChart, but it is not selected automatically.
-If you want to use funnel, you will have to set the `data-type` parameter to funnel.
+If you wish to use the funnel visualization, you'll need to set the `data-type` parameter to "funnel".

 ``` markdown
 <!-- data-type="funnel" -->